localstack/localstack.github.io/content/blog/2022-08-24-cloud-pods/index.md

 We see cloud pods as a foundational technology that enables entirely new ways for how cloud applications are being developed - from managing and evolving application state, to preseeding CI test environments, to enabling collaborative debugging within your team.

-In the future, we continue to explore use cases and usage patterns for cloud pods - …
+In the future, we continue to explore use cases and usage patterns for cloud pods - we aim to evolve the different state merge strategies, establish auditability and governance rules for cloud pods, and provide tighter integration and analytics of cloud pods within your CI pipelines.
+We also envision a registry of cloud pods that will make it easy to provide pre-defined infrastructure components - complementing the popular mechanism of Infrastructure as Code (IaC) with the novel approach of Infrastructure as State (IaS) defined via cloud pods.

 # Acknowledgments